Eligible employees are granted vacation according to their appointment type and/or years of service.

 Vacation can be used before it's earned.
-Vacation can be used from the first day of employment - Classified employees must serve their original probationary period before vacation can be used.
+Vacation can be used from the first day of employment - Classified employees must serve their original six month probationary period before vacation can be used.
 Use of vacation, like all other paid leave, must be approved by your supervisor.

 If vacation is not used within the year it is earned, it may be carried over into the following year.
 If vacation is not used by the end of the carryover period, it will be lost.